PurpleBass/cryptoseed/README.md

 # CryptoSeed

-**CryptoSeed** is a modern, open-source web application for encrypting and decrypting hi---
+**CryptoSeed** is a modern, open-source web application for encrypting and decrypting high## Why is it Unique?
+- **No trust required:** You don't have to trust a company or server—just the open-source code.
+- **Maximum security:** With a strict CSP and no inline scripts/styles, it's extremely resistant to XSS and other web attacks.
+- **Simple and secure:** Clean textarea-based interface eliminates attack vectors while maintaining excellent usability.
+- **Professional workflow:** Export/import `.cryptoseed` files with compression and metadata for seamless collaboration.
+- **User-friendly:** Clean, modern UI with helpful features like password strength feedback, session auto-wipe, and real-time offline detection.

-## Getting Startedtive information—especially cryptocurrency seed phrases and wallet recovery codes.
+- **Mobile-optimized:** Responsive design that works perfectly on all devices.ensitive information—especially cryptocurrency seed phrases and wallet recovery codes.
 Built with React and Vite, it features a security-first design with ChaCha20-Poly1305 encryption and Argon2id key derivation for maximum privacy, security, and ease of use.

 ---